 Camporee is a weekend camp out for troops full of competition to test Scouting skills.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.
 The Iron Horse and Phoenix District Chapters of the Order of the Arrow will be hosting a joint camporee.

 Step 1: Troops need to RSVP with an approximate head count for planning purposes by February roundtable.
-Additional Scouts and adults can be added at check-in.
+Additional Scouts and adults can be added before payment is made.

-Step 2: Troops need to pay before Friday night check-in; registration is payable online with credit card, electronic check or PayPal.
+Step 2: Before check-in, the troop leader pays online with credit card, electronic check or PayPal.
 There is no onsite registration.
 Council refund policy

 Step 2: Register